Authenticate Junos PyEZ Users

 Authenticate Junos PyEZ Users Using SSH Keys

 the Junos PyEZ client will connect.
-To directly connect to the device
+To directly connect to the Junos device,

-running Junos OS, configure the key on that device.
-To connect to
+configure the key on that device.
+To connect to a Junos device through a console

-key on the console server.
-To use the keys, you must include the appropriate
+server, configure the key on the console server.
+To use the keys, you must include

 argument list.